paolij/GSEMOR-Metagenomics-Tutorial/README.md

 4. **Run Kraken2 to classify metagenomic reads**

-   HPG already has Kraken databases availalbe for use so no need to download or build them.
+   HPG already has Kraken databases available for use so no need to download or build them.

    Let's write a script!